-We may have evolved over our 130 years, but we will always be Bliss.
+A brand that has evolved over 130 years, but we will always be Bliss.

-Bliss' story has been documented from cannonballs in the War of 1812, to the Bliss-Leavitt Torpedo that served both World Wars, to the manufacturing machinery for small, medium and large caliber ammunition.
-Today, majority of antiquated equipment is still in operation at ammunition facilities across the globe.
+Bliss’ story has been documented throughout history: from crafting cannonballs in the War of 1812, to developing the Bliss-Leavitt Torpedo that served in both World Wars, and ultimately to designing advanced manufacturing machinery for small, medium, and large caliber ammunition.
+Even today, much of this once state-of-the-art equipment remains in active operation at ammunition facilities across the globe, a testament to its enduring quality and reliability.

 A Tradition of Industry Innovation